NoorHajbi/java-fundamentals/README.md

 - Includes a body, an author, and a number of stars.
 - A Review is about a single Restaurant.

+- So when a review added, the number of resturant's stars will be changed.

 [Source](https://www.javatips.net/api/OrderNowAndroid-master/src/com/data/menu/Restaurant.java#)
 ---